jean-emmanuel/loop192/man/MANUAL.md

 ## USER INTERFACE

-The main window consist in a toolbar and a list of loops.
+The main window consists in a toolbar and a list of loops.

 * The **toolbar** contains the following controls